henzyd/kommuna-server/README.md

-Here’s a clean, professional README you can replace your current one with 👇

----

 # 🚀 Kommuna Backend (NestJS)

 A **real-time messaging backend system** built with NestJS, designed to handle scalable chat interactions, WebSocket communication, and concurrent users.

----

 ## 📖 Overview